cancerit/cgpJBrowseToolkit/docs/source/index.rst

 Known issues
 ------------
 At present doesn't process the `multibigwig <https://github.com/elsiklab/multibigwig>`_ plugin track correctly.
+The ``loading`` divs clear when the canvas is added but even with extended timeout (far more than time taken in browser) I can't get the multiple layers of the canvas to render, only the scale.

 Please report issues with other track types if found.

 License
 -------